GNOME/libmks/README.md

 # libmks

-This library provides a "Mouse, Keyboard, and Screen" to Qemu using the D-Bus device support in Qemu and GTK 4.
+This library provides a "Mouse, Keyboard, and Screen" to QEMU using the D-Bus device support in QEMU and GTK 4.

 # Documentation